- Military Life Cycle

 Space-Available travel eligibility

 Once you sign up for a Space-A journey, you’ll be put into a category that determines your priority for a flight.
-A complete listing of eligible passengers by category is contained in DoD Instruction 4515.13.
-For the most recent instruction, search the DoD Directives Division website for “Air Transportation Eligibility.”
+DOD Instruction 4515.13 provides the complete list of eligible passengers by category.
+For the most recent instruction, search the DOD Directives Division website for “Air Transportation Eligibility.”
 Categories include:

-- Category II: Accompanied Environmental and Morale Leave, or EML.
+- Category II: Accompanied Environmental and Morale Leave

 Prepare for your Space-A flight